jbbremnes/pangu-asr/README.md

 ## Training and forecast verification
-Train models for temperature (2m) and wind speed (10m) for each of the six forecast models by
+BQN models can be trained separately for parameter and forecast model from the `pangu-asr` directory by
 ```
 julia --project=./ train.jl t2 60 pangu
 julia --project=./ train.jl t2 60 hres